 (RDSCM) provides a convenient way to keep track of coupons numbers and

 - Default password for RDSCM is "password" (all lowercase)

 - RDSCM is available six languages: English, Russian,

-Spanish, French, Chinese, and Greek.
+Spanish, French, Chinese, Greek and Vietnamese.

 Download RDSCM (now compatible with Windows 7!):

 of Respondent Driven Sampling.
 He can be reached at:

 Ithaca, NY 14850

 last updated: 12/19/12